omercemcicekli/CardStack/README.md

 ![Alt Text](https://media.giphy.com/media/4XHSwUus1A71tOOnnA/giphy.gif)

-You can also define lists of composable and create different card layouts
+You can also define list of composables and create different card layouts

 <pre><code>
 CardStack(listOf(